mahoney1/docs/commercial-paper-tutorial.md

-# Running the Commercial Paper Smart Contract with the IBM BLockchain VSCode Extension
+# Running the Commercial Paper Smart Contract with the IBM Blockchain VSCode Extension

 ## Introduction